Quansight-Labs/ndindex/docs/indices/slices.md

 []
 ```

-For NumPy arrays, a consequence of this is that a slice will always keep the
+For NumPy arrays, [recall](subarray) that a slice will always keep the axis
-axis being sliced, even if the size of the resulting axis is 0 or 1.
+being sliced.
+This applies even if the size of the resulting axis is 0 or 1.

 ```py
 >>> import numpy as np